Survivors in boat strike were trying to climb back onto vessel before follow-up attack, source says

 The White House confirmed this week that there was a second strike, but denied that Hegseth ordered it.
 Hegseth has said the decision was made by the mission's commander, Adm.
 Mitch Bradley, and argued the follow-up strike was legal and justified.

-Democrats and some legal experts have alleged the second strike may have constituted a war crime under U.S. and international law.
+Democrats and some legal experts have alleged the second strike may have constituted a war crime under U.S. and international law if the military targeted survivors.
 A Pentagon manual on the law of war says "wounded, sick, or shipwrecked" combatants no longer pose a threat and should not be attacked.

+Even before the recent revelations, the campaign of boat strikes had drawn broader legal questions, with critics arguing the president doesn't have the authority to order military operations against alleged traffickers without congressional approval.
+In the past, the U.S. has typically sought to interdict drug smugglers at sea, essentially treating them like criminals rather than combatants.
+The Trump administration has argued the strikes are lawful because the U.S. is engaged in a "non-international armed conflict" with drug cartels that it views as terrorist organizations.

-Lawmakers from both parties have vowed to investigate the matter.
+Lawmakers from both parties have vowed to investigate the Sept.
+2 strike.
 Bradley is due to testify before Congress on Thursday.
 He is expected to show video from Sept.
 2 and walk through his decisions, a source familiar with the matter told CBS News.

 Gen. Dan Caine, chairman of the Joint Chiefs of Staff, is expected to accompany Bradley for his congressional testimony, a U.S. official said.